 NASA astronauts training in Russia

 “Instructors for all lectures were excellent.
 Practical sessions and simulations were excellent.
 Getting to experience pressure changes while operating hatches at Chakolovsky was particularly interesting.
-RTII support was excellent.
 All of the interpreters were terrific - they did a great job and they are a pleasure to work with.
 I enjoyed working with Anastasia for Russian Language instruction.
 She does a great job of tailoring the vocabulary and grammar to topics I am studying at the time.
-The Star City Doc provided terrific support.
 The schedule support was great – thanks!
-DOR staff were terrific.
+All the staff were terrific.
 Thank you for the great support – transportation, cottage and grounds, scheduling and training.
 You make life here a joy!
 Overall this was an excellent trip.
 I look forward to seeing you all in October!”

 “The training has been terrific.
 I have no recommendations as everything I did over the past 5 weeks was top notch!
 See You In April!”

 “All of our GCTC instructors have been very knowledgeable and motivated.
-The KSOZh instructors were especially good.
+The Life Support System instructors were especially good.
 Same thing goes for our translators.
 Irina really stood out as a good one, but we had Natasha and Alexei for many classes and they were great too.
 Having classes with two students is tough for them because we each need different things translated, but they worked well with us.
-My Russian Instructor was outstanding- please continue to schedule me with him.
-DOR staff was great in all areas- cottages, scheduling, books, etc. Having bikes was very helpful, that lets us get too and from class and saves valuable time, thanks for getting those for us.”
+My Russian language instructor was outstanding- please continue to schedule me with him.
+See you all in March.”

 NASA astronauts as well as Russian cosmonauts also participate in their seat liner molding.
 Custom made spaceship seats make descent capsule touchdown safe and comfortable.
 Also, during training sessions in Russia, there is an opportunity in operating station modules’ inner hatches inside pressurized chamber – getting to know how these types of operations work on orbit.